sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 After adding the code and restarting the server, `localhost:3000` will show the next entry we have to add, go on until the application starts without error.

-<--- to here upgraded. next sections to go
+<--- to here upgraded. next sections TODO

 ## Merge to Master
 Now that all our specs run without error we merge our *upgrade-to-rails-4*